igorski/fogpad/README.md

 ### Compiling for both 32-bit and 64-bit architectures

-Depending on your host software having 32-bit or 64-bit support (the latter for either Intel or ARM), you can best compile for a wider range of architectures.
+Depending on your host software having 32-bit or 64-bit support (with the latter targeting either Intel or ARM), you can choose to compile for a wider range of architectures.
 To do so, updating the build shell scripts/batch files to contain the following:

 **macOS:**